15+ Surprising Agile Statistics: Everything You Need To Know About Agile Management

 Agile projects have a higher success rate than Waterfall.
 Large Agile projects are twice as successful as Waterfall projects and have half the chance of failing.
 The success rate for small projects is 59% for Agile approaches and 56% for Waterfall.
 Medium-Agile Agile projects have a 31% success rate, compared with 19% for Waterfall.

 Statistics on Agile adoption show that companies are abandoning traditional project management methods in favor of Agile.
 Agile is flexible and fast, which helps businesses improve their efficiency by allowing them to learn from each iteration.

 Agile teams are able to anticipate future changes and manage shifting priorities.
 They can also provide feedback to stakeholders and clients as the project progresses.
 Agile also empowers teams and allows them to be creative, prioritize effectively, and help them prioritize.

 Agile project management is an extremely popular software-building methodology, with roughly 71% of United States firms using it today.
 Additionally, 61% of respondents from 76 different countries currently use Scrum, the most widely used Agile framework.

 This, combined with around 88% of international professionals and employees believing that Agile methodology improves their quality of life, is a sign of growth.
 After all, since 2002, when the percentage of businesses utilizing Agile was just under 10%, the number of companies using Agile has climbed to 88%.

-Agile will be more widely adopted and fully implemented because of its customer-centered approach to software development.
+As proved by Agile Statistics it will be more widely adopted and fully implemented because of its customer-centered approach to software development.

 Scrum is the most widely used Agile methodology.
 The Agile framework is used by most respondents (61%) compared to all other frameworks.
 These respondents were spread out around 76 different countries, demonstrating that Scrum is the most widely used methodology across the globe, not just in the United States.